Chart Color Schemes

 Coes Creek features high concentrations of family households, with a higher-than-average median household size

-Family households are dominant, accounting for 79.3% of all households.
-They consist of 34.9% couples with children, 31.0% couples without children, and 12.3% single parent families.
-Non-family households make up the remaining 20.7%, with lone person households at 18.2% and group households comprising 3.1% of the total.
-The median household size is 2.7 people, which is larger than the Rest of Qld average of 2.6.
+Family households account for 79.3% of all households, including 34.9% couples with children, 31.0% couples without children, and 12.3% single parent families.
+Non-family households constitute the remaining 20.7%, with lone person households at 18.2% and group households comprising 3.1%.
+The median household size is 2.7 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households